-PREREQUISITE: Art I recommended but not required.
+PREREQUISITE: Successful completion of Art I recommended but not required.

 This introductory course will explore graphic art using the computer.
 Students will learn to use various graphic software, peripherals, and manipulating of images to create different projects using the Macintosh computer.